 The OpenInfra Foundation (“Foundation”) has adopted the following code of conduct ("OpenInfra Code of Conduct”) which applies equally to all community participants, including board members, committee members, project team leads, core contributors, mentors, user group leaders and participants, and those seeking help and guidance.
 Because of the laws governing employees which would supersede any contract, in some circumstances, the Foundation staff may be subject to a separate procedure.

 This OpenInfra Code of Conduct also applies to all spaces managed by the Foundation or authorized by the Foundation, including IRC channels, the mailing lists, issue trackers, Foundation sponsored events and any other forums the Foundation community uses which are managed by the Foundation ("OpenInfra Venues”), including without limitation the Open Infrastructure Projects.
 In addition, violations of this OpenInfra Code of Conduct outside of OpenInfra Venues may affect a person's ability to participate within them after appropriate investigation.
-For the annual Open Infrastructure Summit, please also see the event-specific code of conduct on the Summit website with additional details for speakers, sponsors and attendees.
+For the annual Open Infrastructure Summit, please also see the event-specific code of conduct with additional details for speakers, sponsors and attendees.

 We do not tolerate bullying or harassment in any form.
 If you believe someone is violating the OpenInfra Code of Conduct, please see our Reporting Guidelines below.